YiDanielLu/Deg-Note/README.md

     Epoch 19: 100%|████████████████████████████████████████████████████████████████████████████| 241/241 [00:29<00:00,  8.12it/s, loss=1.32e+03, v_num=0]

 ## Run inference
 - **Inference button**: Run inference with your sequence model.
 Clicking this button will load a list of videos in your project that already have some features extracted.
-Output files that do not have any predictions from the currently selected (**6iii**) sequence architecture will be automatically pre-selected.
-If you don't see a video here, you need to run inference with your feature extractor first (**5ii**).
+Output files that do not have any predictions from the currently selected sequence architecture will be automatically pre-selected.
+If you don't see a video here, you need to run inference with your feature extractor first.
 This runs extremely fast, and should only take a few seconds for any number of videos.
 ![enter image description here](https://user-images.githubusercontent.com/81632945/120924926-b6794a00-c708-11eb-84f1-24d510fd3f4b.png)